 Make use of available support

 Although financial difficulties in your business may negatively affect your mental health, be reassured that plenty of resources and schemes are available for support.
 If required, you can access free business debt advice online, and many charities are set up with professional advisers who can help you including Business Debtline, Money Advice Trust and Gov.UK.
-You can also seek professional guidance from your accountant, an IP or restructuring firm, but ensure initial calls are free and no obligation.
+You can also seek professional guidance from your accountant, an IP or a restructuring firm, but ensure initial calls are free and no obligation.

 With the after-effects of the pandemic and the current cost of living crisis, schemes have been created to support struggling small businesses.
-While signing up and joining these schemes immediately may be tempting, you should consider your options and ensure that these schemes are beneficial to your company and will not cause further issues down the road when they must be repaid.
+While signing up and joining these schemes immediately may be tempting, you should consider your options and ensure that these schemes benefit your

 Chase outstanding debts